falkr/ttm4175/pages/iot-devices.md

 * [Tutorial](https://microbit.org/projects/make-it-code-it/nightlight/?editor=python)

+:task: Build the example as described above.

-## Dice
+## Cast a Dice

-Detect that the device was shaken, and print a random number.
+Detect that the device was shaken, and print a random number between 1 and 6.

 * [Tutorial](https://microbit.org/projects/make-it-code-it/dice/?editor=python)

+:task: Build the example as described above.

 ## Max-Min Thermometer